OpenColonyShip/OpenColonyShip-Concept/concept/science/biology/README.md

 Livestock is brought along for food.
 A Human example is the cow.

 ### Pets

-Pets is brought along for company or to preserve their existence.
+Pets are brought along for company or to preserve their existence.
 They are only eaten in times of great hardship.
 A Human example is the dog.

 \* Species name is only a working title